-A derivation of the card game Basset, Faro originated in France in the late 17th century.
+Faro is a gambling card game that was a derivation of a card game called Basset.
+Faro originated in France in the late 17th century.
 First known as Pharaon, it became extremely popular in Europe in the 18th century.
 With its name shortened to Pharo or Faro, it soon spread to America and became the favored game during the California Gold Rush.
 The game then spread into gambling halls all over the American Frontier, with such illustrious names as Doc Holliday and Wyatt Earp, often performing the task of a Faro Dealer.

 Not a direct relative of poker, Faro was played alongside its other popular counterpart, and played by the masses, due to its fast action, easy-to-learn rules, and better odds than most games of chance.
 From 1825 to 1915, the game was the most popular enticement in almost every gambling hall in the American West.

 Though the rules are similar to Mini-Baccarat, Faro is played with only one deck of cards and allows for any number of players, referred to as “punters.”
 The Faro dealer was called the “banker.”

 The Faro layout consists of a board where one card of each denomination is displayed at the top of the table, usually in the suit of spades.
 As the game commenced, each player would lay his stake on one of the 13 cards or could place multiple bets on different cards.
 There was also a “high card” box at the top of the layout, which players could bet on.

 After the banker burned a card, he would then deal a card, referred to as the “banker’s card,” and place it to his right.
 He would then deal another card, called the “English card” or “player’s card”, placing it to his left.